-Botox injection is a treatment that uses neurotoxin botulinum toxin to reduce wrinkles, lines and crow’s feet.
+Botox injection is a treatment that uses the neurotoxin botulinum toxin to reduce wrinkles, lines, and crow’s feet.
 It is injected into the targeted muscles for about six months, with side effects depending on which area is treated.
-Most commonly reported side effects are headaches, numbness and fatigue.
+The most commonly reported side effects are headaches, numbness, and fatigue.
 However, you can minimize these by being briefed about the procedure beforehand and taking medication if required.

 Risks / Benefits